nus-ncl/intel-sgx-ansible-playbook/README.md

 ok: [127.0.0.1]
 [...]
 ```
+# Good to know

+## Notes about saving locations
+In case the user is a simple one (a non-root one), the location for saving linux-sgx, linux-sgx-driver etc. is in */home/$USER/...* .
+For a root one (which is not recommended) is */root/...* .
+This is verified in the beginning of the playbook **build_install_sgx.yaml** for each type of tags.

 ## Notes about hardware support
 The SDK can be installed on any computer (with/without SGX support in hardware).
 For the driver + PSW components there is need to verify the hardware (see tag: **hw_verif**).